z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_SP1_03_AnimatedSprite.md

 in the [first
 article](https://github.com/z88dk/z88dk/blob/master/doc/ZXSpectrumZSDCCnewlib_SP1_01_GettingStarted.md#pixel-positioning)
-in this series, each sprite needs to have 7 zero bytes *before* it in memory, and 8 zero bytes *after* it, in order to facilitate precise pixel positioning.
+in this series, each sprite needs to have 7 zero bytes *before* it in memory, and also 8 zero bytes *after* it, in order to facilitate precise pixel positioning.
 This requirement persists for individual sprite animation frames, and when sprite frames are positioned sequentially in memory, as they are here, it's convenient to use the same 8 zero bytes as the *after* bytes for one frame and the *before* bytes for the following frame.
-This technique saves 8 bytes per frame.
+This technique saves some memory.

 Finally, take note that given this layout each frame is located 16 bytes higher in memory than the previous one.
 For example, label *runner_f2* will assemble to